Neoptolemus

-In Greek mythology, Neoptolemus (/ˌniːəpˈtɒlᵻməs/; Νεοπτόλεμος), originally called Pyrrhus at birth (/ˈpɪrəs/; Πύρρος), was the son of the warrior Achilles and the princess Deidamia, and the brother of Oneiros.
-He became the mythical progenitor of the ruling dynasty of the Molossians of ancient Epirus.
+In Greek mythology, Neoptolemus (/ˌniːəpˈtɒlᵻməs/; Νεοπτόλεμος), originally called Pyrrhus at birth (/ˈpɪrəs/; Πύρρος), was the son of the mythical warrior Achilles and the princess Deidamia, and the brother of Oneiros.
+He became the progenitor of the ruling dynasty of the Molossians of ancient Epirus.
 In a reference to his pedigree, Neoptolemus was sometimes called Achillides (from his father Achilles' name) or, from his grandfather's or great-grandfather's names, Pelides or Aeacides.
+According to Plutarch, Neoptolemus was the ancestor of Pyrrhus of Epirus.

 Description

 In his Chronography the chronicler Malalas described Neoptolemus as "of good stature, good chest, thin, white, good nose, ruddy hair, wooly hair, light-eyed, big-eyed, blond eyebrows, blond beginnings of a beard, round-faced, precipitate, daring, agile, a fierce fighter".
 Meanwhile, in the account of Dares the Phrygian, he was described as "large, robust, and easily irritated.
 He lisped slightly, and was good-looking, with a hooked nose, round eyes, and shaggy eyebrows".

-Background and Birth
+Background and birth

 In Cypria, Achilles sails to Skyros after a failed expedition to Troy, marries princess Deidamia and fathers Neoptolemus with her before being called to arms yet again.

-In a non-Homeric version of the story, Achilles' mother Thetis had a vision many years before Achilles' birth that there would be a great war, and that her only son was to die in it if he partook.
+In a non-Homeric version of the story, Achilles's mother Thetis had a vision many years before Achilles's birth that there would be a great war, and that her only son was to die in it if he partook.
 She tried to prevent him from being called to fight in the Trojan War by hiding him, disguised as a woman, in the court of Lycomedes, the king of Skyros.
 During his stay, Achilles had an affair with the princess, Deidamea, who then gave birth to Neoptolemus (originally called Pyrrhus, because his father had called himself Pyrrha, the female version of that name, while disguised as a woman).

-Most accounts mention Deidamia being Neoptolemus' mother, but in some accounts, he was the son of Achilles by Iphigenia instead.
+Most accounts mention Deidamia being Neoptolemus's mother, but in some accounts, he was the son of Achilles by Iphigenia instead.
 In those accounts, his father transported him to the island of Skyros after the sacrifice of his mother.